Bethlehem, Pennsylvania: Bach Choir of Bethlehem

-Bach Choir of Bethlehem, founded in 1898, attracts thousands of visitors to the annual Bethlehem Bach Festival, held annually on the campus of Lehigh University and on the historic grounds of the nation's earliest Moravians.
+Bach Choir of Bethlehem, founded in 1898, attracts thousands of visitors to the annual Bethlehem Bach Festival, held annually on the campus of Lehigh University and on the historic grounds of the nation's earliest Moravian settlements.
 Other Bethlehem festivals include The Celtic Classic, which celebrates Celtic culture, food and music, and the SouthSide Film Festival, a film festival.
 The city also hosts the North East Art Rock Festival, or NEARFest, a three-day progressive rock music event.

 Bethlehem Area Public Library

 The Bethlehem Area Public Library is a popular destination for recreation and entertainment.
-The Banana Factory houses studios of area artists and is open to the public every first Friday of the month.
-Touchstone Theatre, also on Bethlehem's SouthSide, houses the Valley's only professional resident theatre company, which produces and presents original theatre performances.